Robinhood UK FAQ | Robinhood

 What is Robinhood UK?

-When you open a Robinhood account, services will be provided to you by Robinhood UK and Robinhood Securities, LLC, our affiliated US clearing broker.
+When you open a Robinhood account, services will be provided to you by Robinhood UK and Robinhood Securities, LLC (Robinhood Securities), our affiliated US clearing broker.
 A clearing broker holds your assets (i.e. your cash and securities) and clears and settles your trades.
 When you place a trade on the Robinhood app, Robinhood UK will receive and transmit your order to Robinhood Securities, which interacts with the market.
 This is what makes investing in US stocks possible.

 How is Robinhood UK authorised?